tinacms/tina.io/content/blog/2020-03-23-release-notes.md

 date: '2020-03-23T10:40:21-03:00'
 author: Nolan Phillips
 ---
 Since we revealed [Visual Open Authoring](https://tinacms.org/blog/introducing-visual-open-authoring "Introducing Visual Open Authoring") on the TinaCMS website two weeks ago we have been working hard to make this feature available for everyone.

-Since most of the development for Open Authoring was done directly in the [tinacms.org repository](https://github.com/tinacms/tinacms.org "GitHub: tinacms.org") itself, some house keeping is in order.
+Since most of the development for Open Authoring was done directly in the [tinacms.org repository](https://github.com/tinacms/tinacms.org "GitHub: tinacms.org") itself some house keeping is in order.
 We changed the [theming system](https://tinacms.org/blog/tinacms-styling-system) to be more compatible with inline editing, started moving over our new blocks, and started refactoring `tinacms` to better accommodate the new [Toolbar UI](https://tinacms.org/blog/tinacms-ui-whats-next "TinaCMS UI: What's Next?").

-## Changes
+To help make this process smoother, Jeff created the [**@tinacms/webpack-helpers**](https://github.com/tinacms/tinacms/tree/master/packages/@tinacms/webpack-helpers "@tinacms/webpack-helpers") package to make it easy to test changes to tinacms from outside the monorepo.

+...

 ### Enhancements

-**@tinacms/styles**
+#### **@tinacms/styles**

 * theming is done using CSS custom properties

-**react-tinacms-inline**
+#### **react-tinacms-inline**

 * **Improved Blocks UI:** See the [PR for more details](https://github.com/tinacms/tinacms/pull/908 "Inline Block Fixes")
 * **New Component:** `BlockImage` let's users add images to blocks.

-**gatsby-tinacms-git:**
+#### **gatsby-tinacms-git:**

-* introduce a generic `DeleteAction` that works for both json and markdown
+* **Delete Action:** a generic form action that works for both json and markdown

-**TinaCMS:** constructor accepts a media store

 ### Refactoring